 You may like to ask the village manager about an opportunity to talk with members of the resident committee about living in this village.
-Part 18 - Accreditation 18.1 Is the village voluntarily accredited ⊠ No, village is not accredited through an industry- based accreditation scheme? ☐ Yes, village is voluntarily accredited through: N/A accreditation schemes are industry-based schemes.
-The Retirement of establish an accreditation scheme or standards for retirement villages.
-Part 19 - Waiting list 19.1 Does the village maintain a waiting list for entry? ☐ Yes ⊠ No Access to documents and a prospective resident inspect or take a copy of al documents are held by the retirement village scheme operator ent or resident may make a written request to the operator to if these documents free of charge.
-The operator must comply with stated by the prospective resident or resident (which must be at ne request is given). ✓ Certificate of title or ✓ Village site plan ✓ Plans showing the ☐ Plans of any units of ☐ Development or plate ☐ An approved redev ☐ An approved transit ☐ An approved closur ☒ The annual financiate of the retirement vilt ☒ Statements of the bear of the previous ☐ Statements of the bear of the previous ☒ Examples of contrate ☒ Village dispute resort ☐ Village by-laws ☒ Village insurance p ☒ A current public information palance of the capital replacement fund, or maintenance reserve fund charges fund (or income and expenditure for general services) at the three financial years of the retirement village palance of any Body Corporate administrative fund or sinking fund at the three years of the retirement village acts that residents may have to enter into • containing all the necessary information you must include in your a Department of Communities, Housing and Digital Economy website.
+Part 18 - Accreditation 18.1 Is the village voluntarily accredited No, village is not accredited through an industry- based accreditation scheme? ☐ Yes, village is voluntarily accredited through: N/A accreditation schemes are industry-based schemes.
+The Retirement ot establish an accreditation scheme or standards for retirement villages.
+Part 19 - Waiting list 19.1 Does the village maintain a waiting list for entry?
+Access to documents and a prospective residence inspect or take a copy nal documents are held by the retirement village scheme operator lent or resident may make a written request to the operator to of these documents free of charge.
+The operator must comply with stated by the prospective resident or resident (which must be at the request is given). ☑ Certificate of title or ☑ Village site plan ☑ Plans showing the log ☐ Plans of any units or ☐ Development or plant ☐ An approved redevet ☐ An approved transitit ☐ An approved closure ☑ The annual financial of the retirement villated or general services of end of the previous to the previous three ☑ Statements of the base of the previous three ☑ Statements of the base of the previous three ☑ Examples of contract ☑ Village dispute resol statements and report presented to the previous annual meeting age alance of the capital replacement fund, or maintenance reserve fund charges fund (or income and expenditure for general services) at the hree financial years of the retirement village alance of any Body Corporate administrative fund or sinking fund at the end years of the retirement village ts that residents may have to enter into A current public info Act (this applies to e licies and certificates of currency mation document (PID) continued in effect under section 237I of the xisting residence contracts) An example request forn n containing all the necessary information you must include in your request is available on the Department of Communities, Housing and Digital Economy website.